odysseyindia/odyssey-tours/content/english/tim/itineraries/rajasthan-safari/_index.md

           The best time of day to appreciate this stunning monument is as soon as the Taj Mahal opens, when it is at its quietest and most serene.
           You can enjoy the gardens, the mausoleum and the mosque, without needing a professional guide.
-Don't miss the marble inlay work and the various vantage points offered throughout the peaceful gardens.
+Don’t miss the marble inlay work and the various vantage points offered throughout the peaceful gardens.
 Once you have taken it all in, you can return to your hotel for a late breakfast.